More about Google Cloud Migration

 While Amazon is the largest and most established cloud provider, Google is fast catching up.
-If you are considering migrating to Google Cloud , migrating to AWS, or switching between them, it is important to understand what each environment is offering in terms of storage and computing capabilities and pricing options.
+If you are considering an AWS or a Google Cloud migration, or debating switching between the two, it's important to understand what each environment offers in terms of storage, computing capabilities, and pricing options.

 In this post, we’ll examine how Google Cloud compares to AWS in terms of storage, compute and pricing, and show how NetApp Cloud Volumes ONTAP can help you manage your cloud storage.